techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_08/3_Azure_virtual_network/assignment.md

 VNets have the following responsibilities:

-(Network) isolation and segmentation
+- (Network) isolation and segmentation

-Internet communication
+- Internet communication

-Communication between Azure resources
+- Communication between Azure resources

-Communication with on-premises resources
+- Communication with on-premises resources

-Routing of network traffic
+- Routing of network traffic

-Filtering of network traffic
+- Filtering of network traffic

-Connecting to other VNets
+- Connecting to other VNets

-When you create a new VNet, you define a private IP range for your network.
+When you create a new VNet, you determine a private IP range for your network.
 Within that range, you can create subnets.

 There are three ways to connect your network to an on-premises network:

-Point-to-site VPNs:
+- Point-to-site VPNs:

-The Azure VNet is accessed with a VPN from an on-premises computer.
+  - The Azure VNet is accessed with a VPN from an on-premises computer.

-Site-to-site VPNs:
+- Site-to-site VPNs:

-The on-premises VPN device or gateway is connected to the Azure VPN Gateway, effectively creating one large local network.
+  - The on-premises VPN device or gateway is connected to the Azure VPN Gateway, effectively creating one large local network.

-Azure ExpressRoute:
+- Azure ExpressRoute:

-This is a physical connection from your local environment to Azure.
+  - This is a physical connection from your local environment to Azure.

 You can also connect two Azure VNets to each other using virtual network peering.
 This is facilitated by user-defined Routing (UDR).
 Peering is possible with VNets in different regions.

 An easy way to find out how traffic is routed is to look at a NIC under "effective routes".
 This shows the routes and the route tables associated with those routes.

 ## Key-terms

-[Schrijf hier een lijst met belangrijke termen met eventueel een korte uitleg.]
+- 1. **Azure Virtual Networks (VNets)**: Azure Virtual Networks allow you to create isolated and secure networks within the Azure cloud infrastructure.
+They enable you to logically isolate resources, control IP address ranges, subnets, and route tables, and securely connect Azure resources and on-premises networks.

+- 2. **Point-to-site VPNs**: Point-to-site VPN (Virtual Private Network) in Azure enables you to connect individual devices or clients to an Azure virtual network over the internet.
+It provides secure access to resources hosted in Azure from remote locations.

+- 3. **Site-to-site VPNs**: Site-to-site VPN allows you to establish a secure connection between your on-premises network and an Azure virtual network.
+It enables seamless and secure communication between your on-premises infrastructure and resources deployed in Azure.

+- 4. **Azure ExpressRoute**: Azure ExpressRoute is a dedicated private connection between your on-premises network and Microsoft Azure or Office 365.
+It offers higher security, reliability, and faster speeds compared to connections over the public internet.
+ExpressRoute enables private connectivity that doesn't go over the public internet.

+- 5. **(Network) isolation and segmentation**: This refers to the ability to create isolated environments within Azure Virtual Networks to enhance security and control.
+It allows you to segment your network into multiple subnets and control traffic flow between them using Network Security Groups (NSGs) and route tables.

+- 6. **Internet communication**: This refers to the ability of Azure resources to communicate with the internet.
+By default, Azure resources deployed within a virtual network can communicate with the internet unless outbound access is restricted using Network Security Groups or other methods.

+- 7. **Communication between Azure resources**: Azure resources within the same virtual network can communicate with each other by default, provided there are no restrictions imposed by NSGs or other network security configurations.

+- 8. **Communication with on-premises resources**: Azure resources can communicate with on-premises resources via site-to-site VPNs, point-to-site VPNs, or Azure ExpressRoute connections, depending on the network architecture and requirements.

+- 9. **Routing network traffic**: Routing network traffic involves directing data packets between different networks or subnets based on routing rules and configurations.
+Azure provides various tools and services to manage and configure routing, such as route tables and Azure Virtual Network Gateways.

+- 10. **Filtering network traffic**: Filtering network traffic involves controlling and monitoring the flow of data packets within your Azure network.
+This can be achieved using Network Security Groups (NSGs), which allow you to define inbound and outbound security rules to filter traffic based on source/destination IP addresses, ports, and protocols.

+- 11. **Connecting to other VNets**: Azure VNets can be connected to each other either directly or through Azure Virtual Network Peering.
+This enables resources in one VNet to communicate securely with resources in another VNet, facilitating network integration and communication across multiple Azure environments.

+- 12. **NIC: "effective routes"**: NIC stands for Network Interface Card, which is a virtual or physical network adapter used by Azure VMs to communicate over the network.
+"Effective routes" refer to the routing table associated with a NIC, which determines how network traffic is routed to and from the VM.

+- 13. **Route tables**: Route tables in Azure VNets are used to control the flow of traffic within the virtual network.
+They contain a set of rules, called routes, that specify how network traffic should be directed.
+Route tables are associated with subnets and can be used to route traffic within the VNet, between VNets, or to on-premises networks.

 ## Assignment